Britishexchangestudent/frontend_connex/README.md

 ## Epoch

-Displays the most recently-fetched value for server time (retrieved by hitting endpoint /time), displayed in epoch seconds, -- explain why --
+Displays the most recently-fetched value for server time (retrieved by hitting endpoint /time), displayed in epoch seconds.

+### `serverTime`

+ - Within AppContext.jsx, getSetServerTime(), line 20, function runs which fires off getTime() function.

+ - getTime() hits ('/time') endpoint using axios, axios.get('/time'), and returns the data.

+ - Once data return, serverTime is set to the returned data.

+ - There is basic error handling on line 53 of Main.jsx to return null if there is no serverTime.

 ## Difference